LIZHI, INC. ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed in the United States District Court for the Eastern District of New York against Lizhi, Inc.

 LEAD PLAINTIFF DEADLINE IS MARCH 22, 2021

 NEW YORK, Jan.
-25, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of investors that purchased Lizhi, Inc. ( LIZI) American Depositary Receipts (“ADRs”) pursuant and/or traceable to the Company’s initial public offering conducted on or about January 17, 2020 (the “IPO” or “Offering”).
+26, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of investors that purchased Lizhi, Inc. (NASDAQ: LIZI) American Depositary Receipts ("ADRs") pursuant and/or traceable to the Company's initial public offering conducted on or about January 17, 2020 (the "IPO" or "Offering").

+- Warning!
+GuruFocus has detected 2 Warning Signs with NAS:LIZI.
+Click here to check it out.

 All investors who purchased ADR's of Lizhi, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.